deciduously/music/post.md

 }
 ```

 Clearly, there isn't a black key between every white key - there must be a method to the madness.
 The piano is designed to play notes from a category of scales called [diatonic scales](https://en.wikipedia.org/wiki/Diatonic_scale), where the full range of an octave consists of five whole steps and two half steps.
-That's why our `NoteLetter` indices needed some extra logic - while each pair of adjacent keys is one semitone, that doesn't always mean a white key to a black key or vice versa - the note pairs B/C and E/F are both only separated by one semintone.
+That's why our `NoteLetter` indices needed some extra logic - while each pair of adjacent keys is one semitone, that doesn't always mean a white key to a black key or vice versa - the note pairs B/C and E/F are both only separated by one semitone.

 We can see this visually on the keyboard - it has the same 8-length whole/half step pattern all the way through.
 The distribution pattern begins on C, but the keyboard itself starts at A0 and ends at C8.
 A piano is thus designed because it can play music across the full range of diatonic scales.
 This is where we get those base 8 sequences - just start on a different note.